Tips for Christmassing in your home country

 It may have been months, perhaps even more than a year since you last sat foot on the soil of your passport country.
 You are longing for the taste and smell of your home country, the familiarity of the language, culture, and sights, and you are excited to be catching up with friends and family.
 However, as the holiday goes on, you know you will find yourself exhausted from all the visits, the catch ups, the foods, the quick coffees which are never quick as well as potentially ferrying your kids around to their friends too.
 Returning to your expat country, you feel in need of another holiday - this time to relax.

 Does this sound familiar?

-Below are a few tips (not all considering corona restrictions) on how to enjoy precious time with everyone back home without exhausting yourself.
+Tips on on how to enjoy precious time with everyone back home without exhausting yourself.